New ’22 Registrations… New Car Scams

 Beware Of The New Car Scams!

 The new registration plates will still follow all of the same legalities as previous registrations.
-This means that they will require the updated legal BSAU 145e markings on the plates themselves, as well as legal lettering.
+This means that they will require the updated legal BSAU 145e markings on the plates themselves.
+As well as legal lettering.
 These include all of the styles that we provide such as 3D Gel plates, 4D plates.
 All of which are available on our number plate builder.

-Stylings that are not legal and thus aren’t allowed include; neon letters, 3D printed, carbon style and frosted.
+Illegal stylings include; neon letters, 3D printed, carbon style and frosted.
 This is as the two-tone nature of the lettering makes it difficult for ANPR (automatic number plate recognition) cameras to pick up the registrations.

 The change to ‘22’ registrations has sparked a surge of scam-warnings to drivers who are looking to purchase a new used-vehicle.
 Bristol Street Motors have warned about a common car scam which could become more prevalent with the release of the registrations.